 Despite the hiccups to travel in 2020-21, developers see plenty of opportunities; it's only a matter of time before there's new construction.

-My advice is to prioritize travel to this incredible little island over San Andres and get there as soon as you can so it still feels special.
+I advise prioritizing travel to this incredible small island over San Andres and getting there as soon as possible so it still feels special.

-I've put together this Providencia Island travel guide based on my experience spending two days and two nights on the island.
+I've compiled this Providencia Island travel guide based on my experience of spending two days and two nights exploring scenic spots on the island.

 Providencia Island Travel Guide